 So look closely at the affiliate support infrastructure that’s offered – the better the support, the more I like a program.

-There are two basic skills you will need to be successful as an affiliate marketer:
+There are two basic things you will need to do to be successful as an affiliate marketer:

 To be successful at affiliate marketing you need people to visit the page(s) on which you have placed your affiliate links.

 But no one is going to visit your page unless there is something there that interests them.